MateuszNaKodach/DDD.EventSourcing.Java.Flights/README.md

 ### Possible improvements

 - Use Java Modules
+- Split Application class to increase cohesion.
 - Discounts module have many dependencies.
 We can split every criteria to own module and "register" possible criteria.
 When CalculateDiscountValue is requested, then every discount criteria module may do the calculation on their own.
 Currently, it's just single module and calculating each discount it's in single operation - all discounts or none.
 For better resilience and easier Open-Closed on architecture level I would split it.

 ## Application Architecture